British Weihaiwei: Commissioners

 The Commissioner of Weihaiwei (威海衛專員 (威海卫专员, Wēihǎiwèi Zhuānyuán)) was the head of government for the British leased territory of Weihaiwei between 1898 and 1930.
 Until 1902, the first Commissioners of Weihaiwei were members of the British Army before civilians were appointed to the role.
 A Civil Commissioner was appointed in February 1902 to administer the territory.
 The post was held by Sir James Stewart Lockhart until 1921, where he oversaw the renaming of the civil seat of the Commissioner from Matou (lit. "wharf" or "port") to Port Edward and started to develop the territory as a holiday resort for British expatriates.

 As the position was not a full Governorship, it afforded the holders more authority as they did not have to consult any territorial legislative or executive councils when making decisions or passing ordinances.
 The Commissioner of Weihaiwei was also responsible for representing the territory overseas.

 After Lockhart, Arthur Powlett Blunt (1921–1923) and Walter Russell Brown (1923–1927) were appointed Commissioners in Weihaiwei.
-The last Commissioner was the outstanding sinologist Sir Reginald Fleming Johnston (previously tutor to the last Chinese emperor, Pu Yi) who served from 1927 to 1930.
+The last Commissioner was the sinologist Sir Reginald Fleming Johnston (previously tutor to the last Chinese emperor, Pu Yi) who served from 1927 to 1930.